Govindpur Jhakhraha

-Govindpur Jhakhraha is a small village in the historical Vaishali district of Bihar, India.
+Govindpur Jhakhraha is a small village (approx. area 55 ha) in the historical Vaishali district of Bihar, India.
 It is located across NH 322 at 13 km east of district headquarters Hajipur.
 The village falls under Bakarpur Panchayat of Rajapakar community development block.
 The population of the village is approximately 1800.
 Bajjika is the main dialect but Hindi and Urdu is the medium of study.
 English is understood and spoken by a few elites of the village.

 Location

 The district headquarters town of Hajipur and subdivisional town of Mahua are located at 13 km west and 18 km north, respectively.
 The villages is the part of Rajapakar assembly constituency.
 Approximate village area is 1 km^{2}.
 National Highway 322 passes through this village and connects Hajipur on one end and Musari Gharari via Jandaha on the other.
 The village is 35 km from the state capital, Patna.

 The village is the part of the vast Gangetic plain having an average elevation of 52m above sea level.
 The surrounding fertile alluvial plain is covered with the greenery of banana, mango, litchi, sissoo, palm trees etc. Food grains and vegetables of all kinds are produced there.
 People prefer to grow wheat, paddy, maize, lentils etc. In addition to the cereals, vegetables and tobacco are grown as cash crops.
 Due to the high population density and continuous division of the families, area of farm land is very small.
 Nearly all farming is done for the subsistence of the family.